MuhannadAlghamdi/WirelessHealthMonitoringSystem/README.md

 ![Alt text](https://github.com/MhAlghamdi/WirelessHealthMonitoringSystem/blob/PreUpdate/Images/hm10_ble.png "Optional title")

 The HM-10 is a readily available Bluetooth 4.0 module based on the Texas Instruments CC2540 and CC2541 Bluetooth low energy (BLE) System on Chip (SoC).
-This bluetooth module is cost low energy and it be suitable for IOS device like iphone or ipad.
+This bluetooth module is cost low energy and it be suitable for iOS device like iphone or ipad.
 The pin on HM-10 for data translation are TX and RX, they are translate signal to remote port and receive signal from remote port.
 Those two pins can be connected with RX and TX on arduino board or other pin on arduino board.

 ### SEN-11574 Pulse Sensor